-Apatech is an award-winning Queen Mary spin-out company, established in 2001 to manufacture and market synthetic bone substitutes, which was acquired by global healthcare company Baxter International Inc. for total consideration of up to $330 million.
+Apatech was an award-winning Queen Mary spin-out company, established in 2001 to manufacture and market synthetic bone substitutes, which was acquired by global healthcare company Baxter International Inc. for a total consideration of up to $330 million.

-Activiomics is a start-up from Barts and The London School of Medicine and Dentistry, based on a novel method of analysing and interpreting cell signalling pathways.
+Activiomics was a start-up from Barts and The London School of Medicine and Dentistry, based on a novel method of analysing and interpreting cell signalling pathways.
 This technology enables the pharmaceutical and biotechnology industry to identify biomarkers and better select new drugs for diseases such as cancer, autoimmunity and diabetes and help reduce their time to market.
-A number of investments in the company have been made, eg by IP Group, and the company was bought by Retroscreen Virology Group (now hvivo) in 2014.
+A number of investments in the company were made, eg by IP Group, and the company was bought by Retroscreen Virology Group (now hvivo) in 2014.